Alan-Collins/CRISPR_comparison_toolkit/docs/source/content/tutorial.rst

 For this example, we will use both of the CRISPR identification tools included in CCTK to illustrate how they both work with the same input data.
 However, for simplicity, output from ``cctk minced`` will be used in subsequent analysis sections.

-See the :ref:`minced-blast-comp` section for a discussion of how the output of ``cctk minced`` and ``cctk blast`` compare to get an idea of why you might choose one over the other.

 *************************
 Analyzing example dataset
 *************************